What do you mean you didn’t make the sourdough starter I told you about? What were you waiting for? A shortcut? Oh.

 Add the flour to the yeast mixture and gently combine.
 The mixture will be slightly firm and can almost hold it’s shape.
 Cover tightly and set someplace away from drafts or other cold spots.

 It will be ready to go in 24 hours, that’s it!
 If you don’t need it then, or if you have leftovers, just put it in the refrigerator until needed.
 It can stay there for well over a month (update: my record of neglecting my starter is now three months, and it was fine)!
-When you are ready to use it, take it out of the refrigerator 24 hours in advance (minimum 12).
+When you are ready to use it, take it out of the refrigerator 24 hours in advance.
 You will likely see a grey liquid at the surface, stir that in.
 You will then “feed” your yeasties a mix of 1 part water to not-quite 2 parts flour.
 For example, for 1/2 cup of water you would add just under 1 cup of flour.
 Be sure to make enough “fed” starter for your recipe needs.
-Mix all of it together and let sit for 12-24 hours.
+Mix all of it together and let sit for 24 hours.
 You don’t need to add more yeast, because they are already there now.
 Your starter is now fed and ready to be used!
 Repeat the process of storing the leftovers in the refrigerator until the next time you need them.
 Easy!